-Review Comments by: Al Stewart - HNTB

-January 11, 2022
+Review Comments by: Al Stewart - HNTB January 11, 2022

-Page 1 Section 1.2 2nd paragraph (System Linkage), 2nd sentence: Is the "access" referring to access to/from the Selmon Expressway?
+- Page 1 Section 1.2 2nd paragraph (System Linkage), 2nd sentence: Is the "access" referring to access to/from the Selmon Expressway?
 If so, consider explicitly stating.
 Response: Agree.
 Section 1.2, System Linkage, has been revised for clarification.

-2. Page 4 Location B, first sentence: After "Whiting Street", consider adding, "between Jefferson Street and Brush Street", or similar language.
+Follow-up Comment: Response accepted. - Page 4 Location B, first sentence: After "Whiting Street", consider adding, "between Jefferson Street and Brush Street", or similar language.
 The limits of the respective project areas A, B, C, and D are not clear from Figure 1.2: Project Area Location Map.
 Response: Agree.
 Section 1.3, Location B, has been revised to clarify the limits In addition, Appendix A has been revised to show the Location IDs described in Section 1.3.

-3. Pages 3 and 4: Suggest referencing the applicable Concept Plans sheets in Appendix A in the respective descriptions of the project areas (A, B, C, and D).
+Follow-up Comment: Response accepted. - Pages 3 and 4: Suggest referencing the applicable Concept Plans sheets in Appendix A in the respective descriptions of the project areas (A, B, C, and D).
 Response: Agree.
 The following sentence has been added at the end of Section 1.3: "Please refer to Appendix A for the Preferred Alternative Concept Plans."
 In addition, Appendix A has been revised to show the Location IDs described in Section 1.3.

-4. PDF Page 15 of 69, Figure 2.3 Project Area Location: Is it possible to get a clearer image for this figure?
+Follow-up Comment: Response accepted. - 4.
+PDF Page 15 of 69, Figure 2.3 Project Area Location: Is it possible to get a clearer image for this figure?
 The text in the legend is blurry.
 Also, please verify Figure label.
 Should it read, "Figure 2.3 Existing Land Use Map" since earlier Figure 1.2 on PDF Page 9 of 69 is titled "Project Area Location Map"?
 Response: Agree.
 Figure 2.3 has been revised and the figure label has been corrected.